SmartAgentProtocol/SmartAgents/Documentation.md

 Adding Task Specific Prompts for making your Smart Agent aware of and able to execute a specific task.
 Task Specific Prompt that can be included as a Smart Agent Improvement Proposal to the main Smart Agent software.

-## Examples of Smart Agent Improvements.
-- SmartAgentImprovement #0.
-Prompt for connecting to wallet.
-- SmartAgentImprovement #1.
-Prompt for swapping / trading tokens.
-- SmartAgentImprovement #2 Prompt for Staking tokens.
-- SmartAgentImprovement #3 Prompt for adding tokens to the Liquidity Pool

 ## Smart Agent Tasks
 One of the core modules is based on the task.mstr file, which logs what the Smart Agents do for the Smart Agent Owner.
 A task assigned to a Smart Agent is named with a .tsk extension.  i.e. StakeEth.tsk.